(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 Why in the world, Zouchouten wonders, does such a being cloak his power with the mask of a jolly fool?

 Wiggling his fingers, Kujaku waits for a response.
 Getting none but a distrustful stare, he tries another tactic: "Okay then, Zou, I think you can be useful to those of us who'd rather not have another knock-down, drag-out fight with our good buddy Taishie.
-I could tell you that it'll help Tenkai, and that it'll save poor Tenou from going 'round the bend, which would all be true… but I think the best leverage would be your little bird: the Sky Queen."
+I could tell you it'll help Tenkai, and it'll save poor Tenou from going 'round the bend, which would all be true… but I think the best leverage would be your little bird."

 An irrational hope blooming in his chest, Zouchouten breathes, "Is she still –?"

-A shake of the head from Kujaku makes his heart plummet once more, and Kujaku sighs, "Sorry General, but she's gone.
+A shake of the head from Kujaku makes his heart plummet once more, and the brunette sighs sadly, "Sorry General, but she's gone.
 Nobody can bring the dead back to life.
-But," he grins, "we can do what they would have wanted us to do."
+But," he grins brightly, "we can do what they would have wanted us to do."

 The beaming Kujaku nods vigorously and answers, "Yes.
 Help us rebuild.
 If someone like you, who everybody knows despises Taishakuten now, tells the world to keep its head down and obey, they'll do it."